ArturAbel/front-end-training/README.md

 ### About Me:<br>
-I'm Artur, a passionate web creator dedicated to crafting<br> amazing online experiences.Right now, I'm diving into <br>
+I'm Artur, a passionate web creator dedicated to crafting<br> amazing online experiences.
+Right now, I'm diving into <br>
 a Front-End Bootcamp to level up my skills.
 I am <br>
 learning and growing day by day.